 Annie has worked within the Deaf Community since 1994, she became a qualified Interpreter in 2008 completing her training via the NVQ route.
 Since that time Annie has worked across all domains but the a vast majority of her work is community interpreting.

-Jess Heyworth BSC (Hons), RSLI
+Jess Heyworth MA (Hons), RSLI, MVLP

 Jess Heyworth became a Registered Sign Language Interpreter in 2015 when she achieved a Master's degree from Durham University.
 Since then she has worked in various interpreting domains, but has a particular passion for Deaf mental health and welfare rights and advocacy in the Deaf community.
 She is also keen to encourage local peer groups for interpreters and trainees, and is an active member of her local North East Interpreters Network.
 In her spare time she's to be found encouraging greater Deaf awareness in the running community and volunteering at running events to ensure Deaf people have access.

 She has been a member of VLP since becoming qualified, and put herself forward as Communications Director in 2017.
 Since then, she has been focused on how VLP communicates with its members as well as the wider world.
 She is passionate about making sure all of VLP's communications reflect its ethos of openness, inclusivity and high standards.

 Chance has been a practising interpreter since finishing his interpreting degree in 2015, graduating with a first-class honours degree.

 Chance has been a member of the VLP board as the Member Engagement Director since September 2019.